How to Use Hazard Reporting Forms

 Hazard reporting quite literally provides the underpinning for your risk management activities.
 No hazard reports...nothing for you to manage.

-Hazard reporting forms provide incentive, organization, and guidance for employees when they detect irregularities in the operational environment.
+Hazard reporting forms provide incentives, organization, and guidance for employees when they detect irregularities in the operational environment.
 Having specific questions for specific types of issues makes reporting easier and faster than having vague or general questions.

 Building a hazard reporting culture is the first step in building an overall safety reporting culture.
 Any advantage you gain to this effect will significantly help your safety program, especially considering that “safety culture” is almost completely interchangeable with “safety performance.”